The cost of student accommodation in Greater Manchester averages between £500 - £1200 per month.

 6. Clothes: £70 - £80/month

 2. Tram (Metrolink): The tram network links important areas of Manchester, like student hubs and city hotspots.
-A student's weekly Metrolink pass usually costs around £15–£20/week, depending on your zone.
+A tram ride fare costs £1.40 for single journeys within one zone.
+Students can use the weekly Metrolink pass to travel in a discounted price.
+It costs around £15–£20/week, depending on your zone.
 You can take the Market Street and Exchange Square tram stop.

-4. Bike: Super eco-friendly and perfect for short distances.
-You can rent bikes or use schemes like Bee Network Cycle Hire with rates as low as £5–£10/week.
+4. Bike: It is one of the most eco-friendly modes of transport.
+Students will find several good, dedicated cycling lanes around the city.
+You can rent bikes or use schemes like Bee Network Cycle Hire for £5–£10/week.

-If you prefer a relaxed evening, there are many calm green spaces near Greater Manchester student accommodation.
-Heaton Park, Platt Fields Park, and Whitworth Park are perfect for studying in the sun or just relaxing after lectures.
+For students who enjoy the nightlife, spots like the Northern Quarter and Deansgate have a mix of bars, live music venues, and clubs.
+Chill with friends over drinks at Speak In Code, Wolf at the Door, and Trof Northern Quarter.
+Love live music?
+Visit The Blues Kitchen Manchester or Band on the Wall.
+If you prefer a relaxed evening, there are many green spaces near Greater Manchester student properties.
+Heaton Park, Platt Fields Park, and Whitworth Park are perfect for studying or simply relaxing after lectures.
 The cultural and social calendar in Manchester is stacked.
 Events like Parklife Festival, Manchester Pride, and Manchester International Festival attract students.
 A few other places that students can explore include The John Rylands Library, Manchester Museum, and The Lowry.
+In a nutshell, Greater Manchester has a high-energy vibe with endless entertainment and career opportunities.

-Greater Manchester is a cultural and music hub.
-It’s one of the UK’s favourite student cities.
+Greater Manchester is one of the UK’s favourite student cities.
 Top universities attract students from all over the world.
 Many students are drawn here each year for higher education.
-The lively atmosphere, friendly areas, and active academic scene make it an attractive choice.
+Here are the best universities in the city.